s-sutharsan-20/python--programs-2/README.md

 # python--programs-2
-This repositors contains python programs
+Small python programs will be uploaded in this repo